Sierra Skye Twerks In Thong Bikini, Leaves Fans Begging For More

 Sierra Skye looked to be having some serious dancing fun on Saturday in a video she uploaded to Instagram.

 In the clip, Skye was outside near a pool with her backside facing the camera.
 She wore a white string bikini with thong bottoms that showcased her fabulous figure.
 The beauty was dancing to music that played in the background.
 She twerked and danced for a few seconds while glancing back at the camera with a big smile on her face.
-The dance moves showed of her perky derrière as well as her toned abs and back.
-Skye said in the post’s caption that she was just having little bit of fun.
+The dance moves showed off her perky derrière as well as her toned abs and back.
+Skye said in the post’s caption that she was just having a little bit of fun.
 Fun is one word to describe the overall vibe of the video.

 Needless to say, the video was a big hit.
 It garnered over 240,000 likes and more than 1,100 comments within an hour of going live.
 Her followers had a few things to say about the clip.
 Some comments were not quite safe for work, while others got straight to the point.